THE EARLY YEARS

-In 2012, when asked what could do to help the children of Mare Blanche, Haiti, the pastor and leaders suggested that building them a school be considered.
-The building they were using was in poor condition and they had far more children than it could hold.
+In 2012, prior to the first visit to this location, the school and community leaders were asked what was needed to help the children of Marre Blanche, Haiti.
+They suggested that a school be built.
+The building they had was in poor condition and they had more children than the building could hold.

 However, right away it was disclosed that their greatest need was food.
 At the time, our ministry could not sustain the cost of a daily feeding program.
 However, we learned that they may possibly qualify for school food through a Haitian mission organization if they had a kitchen, dining room, and storage room to secure the food.

 In 2014 we completed a building for that purpose.
 It is now referred to as a multi-purpose building.
 It did not satisfy the requirement to receive school food.
 The Haitian mission organization also required that teachers have a higher level of education than our teachers have.

 However, this multi-purpose building provides additional classrooms, helping to relieve crowding.
 It also provides temporary housing for visiting missionaries who bring the gospel message and hope for a better life.
 Among other benefits, it is a temporary medical clinic for annual school physicals conducted by nurses and doctors brought in by Hope for Caribbean Kids, Inc.

 THE NEW SCHOOL

 Hope for Caribbean Kids Christian School has been in use since the beginning of the 2018 school year.
 The goal is to have it finished and furnished by the 2020-2021 school year.